 Organisors and Supporters

-RCMIP is currently an unfunded activity, supported by the Climate & Energy College at the University of Melbourne.
+RCMIP is currently an unfunded activity, supported by the University of Melbourne.
 In case you want to become a partner organisation and can support RCMIP, we would be glad to hear from you.